 Don’t sew but want to save the planet anyway?

 I hear you because you know what?
 We all have our own strengths in this world, and if sewing isn’t your’s I get it.
-If you don’t think you’ll ever get around to sewing these makeup remover pads, check out these bamboo fleece ones made my JS designs, in a home studio in Wisconson.
+If you don’t think you’ll ever get around to sewing these makeup remover pads, check out these beautiful ones by La Petite Leonne, for less than $13 on Etsy.
 Best thing about bamboo?
 It’s a renewable crop that acts as a sustainable alternative to cotton, and is super soft on the skin.

 How To Make Reusable Makeup Remover Pads